-The Company holds a portfolio of MSRs that are reported at fair value in the consolidated balance sheets.
+The Company, through its subsidiary Aurora, holds a portfolio of MSRs that are reported at fair value in the consolidated balance sheets.
 The Company uses a discounted cash flow model to estimate the fair value of these assets.
 Although MSR transactions are observable in the marketplace, the valuation includes unobservable market data inputs (prepayment speeds, delinquency levels, costs to service and discount rates).
-As a result, the Company classified 100% of its MSRs as Level 3 fair value assets at December 31, 2018 and December 31, 2017.
+As a result, the Company classified 100% of its MSRs as Level 3 fair value assets at December 31, 2020 and December 31, 2019.